 William D. Ford Federal Direct Stafford Loan (formerly Federal Stafford Loan): This federal loan is available to students and is not credit based.
 The amount students can borrow each academic year is based on class level.
 Freshmen can borrow a maximum of $3,500, $4,500 for sophomores, and juniors and seniors can borrow $5,500 each year.
 Class levels are based on the number of completed courses.
 Students whose parents are denied a PLUS loan can borrow additional unsubsidized Stafford loan funds.
-Interest rates are fixed beginning July 1, 2006.
-Loans disbursed before this date will continue to have a variable rate of interest.
+The interest rate on the Susbsidized and Unsubsidized Stafford loan is 3.86% (if disbursed after July1, 2013) with an origination fee of 1.05%.
+Interest rates on both types of loans are fixed.

 The Ensuring Continued Access to Student Loans Act signed into law in May of 2008 approved additional unsubsidized Stafford loan eligibility for all students.
 These loan funds are included in financial aid awards.